tpartridge89/ElderTeej/README.md

 -Set a 40 GB page file
 -Run both Skyrim from Steam.
 If you haven't downloaded the AE Creation Club files yet, you will need to do so when running Skyrim.
 -Wabbajack occasionally has issues downloading High Poly Head- I recommend manually downloading it here and placing the file in the folder you intend to use for your mod downloads prior to installing through the Wabbajack UI if you have issues.

+Post-install:
+-When launching, ensure you have "ElderTeej" selected in the upper right-hand corner.
+-Please allow everything to load fully before selecting a start in the beginning cell- this is a VERY script heavy portion of things.
+You should get a message stating "Museum List Building Complete" when everything is ready.

 Important hot keys:
 G to toggle helmet